Residential tenancy disputes

 For all non-urgent disputes you should follow this three step process:

 Try to resolve your dispute directly with the other party by calling them, holding a face-to-face meeting or writing to them.
 Visit the RTA's website to access a range of helpful tenancy publications and tenancy support organisations.

 Step 2If your dispute is still unresolved, contact the RTA to resolve your dispute through their Dispute Resolution Service.
 This service uses conciliation to find an agreement that suits all parties.
 Conciliation may be conducted:

 - over a telephone where the conciliator (an independent person attempting to resolve your dispute) holds separate telephone conversations with each party, or

 - by a three way teleconference, or

 - by a face-to-face conference.

-The RTA successfully resolves over 70% of all disputes through conciliation.
+The RTA successfully resolves the majority of disputes through conciliation, as stated in the authority's annual report.
 The conciliator will make a written record of any agreements that are reached and these then become part of your tenancy or rooming accommodation agreement.

 If the matter is not resolved through step 2 a Notice of Unresolved Dispute will be issued by the RTA and you may proceed to step 3.